Got A Business Valuation? Throw It Away. You Can Sell For A Lot More Than That Valuation!

 Why?

 Because the sale process is a long one, there is much back and forth, much checking of data and numbers, a lot of "due diligence" (DD) and a lot of negotiations on the terms and conditions of sale.
 During that process buyers typically find all kinds of excuses to keep revising the number down.
-Having just one buyer puts you at extreme risk of this "chipping away" at price.
+Having just one buyer puts the seller at extreme risk of this "chipping away" at price.

 Important Note: Some vendors invent "other buyers" ie. they tell an interested buyer that they have other buyers in the wings (even when they don't).
 This is dishonest, yes, but it is also extremely unwise!

 When I was buying business I absolutely loved it when sellers came up with "phantom buyers".
 When I suspected the other buyers were imaginary, there was a simple strategy I used to flush the truth out and make the seller look very foolish.
-But worse than looking foolish and being proven a liar, he has now exposed his vulnerability: he has me as his one and only hope.
-That puts him on the back foot and gets me major concessions in the price / terms of the deal!
+I'd tell the seller to focus on the other buyers and get back to me if nothing worked out with any of them.

 My advice: No phantom buyers ever!
 There is no substitute for actually having multiple interested parties.
+And you have to work hard to develop multiple buyers.

-2. Attract the right KIND of buyers
+2. Attract the right KIND of buyers to get more than the valuation

 Most first time sellers are unaware of how important it is to get the right kind of buyer.